-Most people sees nothing wrong in the viscosity of an when buying it, however; the enlightened ones try to understand while some oil is so light and flows easily and makes research to know the reason and its possible effects to the .
+Most people sees nothing wrong in the viscosity of an engine oil when buying it, however; the enlightened ones try to understand while some oil is so light and flows easily and makes research to know the reason and its possible effects to the .

 Straight lubricating oil becomes thick and stodgy at low temperatures, but gets very much thinner when it is hot.
 The thickness or body of the oil is called its viscosity and it is expressed as a number prefixed by the letters SAE which stand for the society of automotive engineers, the American Organization that devised viscosity standards.
 Since oil viscosity alters according to the , two standards are popularly used, one indicating viscosity and the other when the oil is cold.